Recent Advances Module

 Register for the RA Module via the ABAI Web Portal.

-The American Academy of Allergy, Asthma and Immunology designates this educational activity for a maximum number of 6.00 AMA PRA Category 1 Credit(s)TM.
-Credit will only be issued for completion of the Recent Advances module starting in 2011.
-Physicians who pass the module should only claim credit commensurate with the extent of their participation in the activity.
+Designation Statement The American Academy of Allergy, Asthma and Immunology designates this enduring material for a maximum number of 6.00 AMA PRA Category 1 CreditsTM.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.